OFA-Tech/FiapAutoKraft/Console-ComputationalVision/README.md

-2. The console defaults to the bundled TensorFlow/Keras classifier (preferring the `keras_models/keras_model.keras` or `keras_models/keras_model.h5` checkpoints and only falling back to the legacy `keras_models/converted_savedmodel/model.savedmodel` directory when those files are missing).
+2. The console defaults to the bundled TensorFlow/Keras classifier (preferring the `keras_models/keras_model.keras` or `keras_models/keras_model.h5` checkpoints and automatically falling back to the `keras_models/converted_savedmodel/model.savedmodel` directory when the packaged weights are missing or incompatible with your local TensorFlow build).
 If you want to run the YOLO detector instead, download or reuse the weights referenced by the API (e.g. `yolov8n.pt`) and place them in the repository root or set the `YOLOV12_MODEL_PATH` environment variable to point to your weights file.

 3. Run the console application: